ehighberg/terrarium/README.md

 - Needed user profile information for experiment control.
 Moved state handling up a level to Main.
 - Sklearn's implementation of linear regression doesn't support number of iterations or learning rate.
 Hand-building linear regression gradient descent from scratch.
 - Formik validations require password to submit (if field present).
 Displaying message to inform user of requirement.
+- Heroku deployment was not possible with hosting two subfolders (server and ml) running on different buildpacks (ruby and python).
+Made file structure flat for deployment.

 ***